fifithatlady/what-happens-when/README.rst

   local ``hosts`` file (whose location `varies by OS`_) before trying to resolve the hostname through DNS.
-* If ``gethostbyname`` does not have it cached nor can find it in the ``hosts`` file then it makes a request to the DNS server configured in the network stack.
+* If ``gethostbyname`` does not have it cached nor can find it in the ``hosts`` file, then it makes a request to the DNS server configured in the network stack.
 This is typically the local router or the ISP's caching DNS server.
-* If the DNS server is on the same subnet the network library follows the ``ARP process`` below for the DNS server.
+* If the DNS server is on the same subnet, the network library follows the ``ARP process`` below for the DNS server.
 * If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP.

 ARP process
 -----------

-In order to send an ARP (Address Resolution Protocol) broadcast the network stack library needs the target IP address to lookup.
+In order to send an ARP (Address Resolution Protocol) broadcast, the network stack library needs the target IP address to lookup.
 It also needs to know the MAC address of the interface it will use to send out the ARP broadcast.